russomaa/russomaa.github.io/index.md

 permalink: /
 ---

 I am an enthusiastic and dedicated professional with an eclectic background and skill set.
-My research interests are focused on the identification of practices that can strengthen civic engagement and inform evidence-based policies on the development, deployment, and dismantlement of AI systems.
+I am interested in studying the implications of datafication on society with the aim to contribute to the identification of practices that can inform evidence-based policies on the development, deployment, and dismantlement of AI systems.
+Currently, I am researching the impact of AI on workers' well-being and the future of work.

 My doctoral research focused on the use of semantic data models to document bias in data-driven systems with a multidisciplinary perspective enriched by my experience as a fellow in the Marie Skłodowska-Curie Actions Innovative Training Networks: [NoBIAS](https://nobias-project.eu/).